saqc/SaQC/docs/cookbooks/DriftDetection.rst

 metric
 ^^^^^^

-The *averaged manhatten metric* is set as the metric default, since it more or less represents the averaged value distance, two timeseries have (as opposed by *euclidean*, for example, which scales non linear with the compared timeseries length).
-For the selection of the `spread` parameter the default metric is helpful, since it allows interpreting the spreading in the dimension of the meassurments.
+The default *averaged manhatten metric* roughly represents the averaged value distance of two timeseries (as opposed to *euclidean*, which scales non linearly with the compared timeseries' length).
+For the selection of the :py:attr:`spread` parameter the default metric is helpful, since it allows to interpret the spreading in the dimension of the measurements.

 Algorithm